kuemmela/cs220-s21-projects/lab-p10/README.md

 * **Path:** a more-complete name that tells you the file name AND what directory it is in.
 For example, `p8/main.ipynb` and `p9/main.ipynb` are examples of path names on a Mac, referring to a file named `main.ipynb` in the `p8` directory and a second file with the same name in the `p9` directory, respectively.
 Windows uses back-slashes instead of forward slashes, so on a Windows laptop the paths would be `p8\main.ipynb` and `p9\main.ipynb`.
 There may be more levels in a path to represent more levels of directories.
 For example, `courses\cs220\p8\test.py` refers to the `test.py` file in the `p8` directory, which is in the `cs220` directory, which is in the `courses` directory.

-*TAs:  Make sure to illustrate the difference between absolute and relative paths because it is required for P10*

 In Python, there's no special type for file names or paths; we just use regular strings instead.